17/15 As A Mixed Number

 4. Retain the original denominator: The denominator of the improper fraction remains the same in the fractional part of the mixed number.
 The denominator remains 15.

-5. Combine the whole number and the fraction: Combine the whole number from step 2 and the fraction formed in steps 3 and 4 to create the mixed number Small thing, real impact.
-Practical, not theoretical..
+5. Combine the whole number and the fraction: Combine the whole number from step 2 and the fraction formed in steps 3 and 4 to create the mixed number That's the part that actually makes a difference..

 Visualizing the Conversion